-During my early childhood in New Haven, our 1118family was in a condition of poverty.
+During my early childhood in New Haven, our family was in a condition of poverty.
 Daddy worked in a blacksmith shop down at the corner with his half brother.
 By then, there were five or six of us kids living in a two bedroom house.

 It seemed impossible that Daddy who had completed only five years of schooling would be able to advance beyond sweating in the blacksmith shop of a tiny rural town in Kentucky during a period when horse drawn wagons were fast become a thing of the past.
 The blacksmith shop did some work on fashioning truck beds and there were some repair jobs under the table done on moonshine stills at night.
 But on the whole, a future in a blacksmith shop was pretty bleak.
 It saddens me to ponder how little we appreciated the great hardship our parents endured in supporting us in the years following the war.
 We didn’t have a family car until my teens.
 But I never remember being hungry and although I wore undershorts made from chicken feed bags, I did not feel deprived.